NeevA5/Fetch-Backend/README.md

 (venv) $

-# Install the required libraries
+# Install the required library

-Inside the virtual environment, run the following command to install the necessary libraries defined in the pre-defined requirements.txt file:
+With the virtual environment active, run the following command in your terminal to install the Flask framework for the application

-“pip install -r requirements.txt”
+“pip install flask”

 # Run the application